 We are also currently seeking cultural advisors and helpers for school events such as Diwali, Easter, Chinese New Year, and Harmony Day.

-All volunteers who provide ongoing assistance must have attended or undertaken a RAN-EC induction session for volunteers.
-The RAN-EC induction outlines volunteers’ child protection responsibilities and provides guidelines on protective practices.
-The RAN-EC session for volunteers is now available via an online session.
+All volunteers who provide ongoing assistance must have attended or undertaken a RRHAN-EC induction session for volunteers.
+The RRHAN-EC induction outlines volunteers’ child protection responsibilities and provides guidelines on protective practices.
+The RRHAN-EC session for volunteers is now available via an online session.
 A certificate of participation is provided when completed and can be brought to the front office and the certificate is transferable across sites.
 To access the Department for Education’s online training click here.